Everything You Must Know About Your Ovulation

 March 22, 2018

-While some women may actually feel the ovulation in the form of a back ache or cramp on the side of the body, usually ovulation is one of the many thigs that go on inside the body that we are not consciously aware of.
-So how then do women know when they are ovulating?
+• While some women may feel the ovulation in the form of a back ache or cramp on the side of the body, usually, ovulation is one of the many things that go on inside the body that we are not consciously aware of.
+So, how then do women know when they are ovulating?

-Women with a regular period cycle usually ovulate around the same time every month.
-With calculators available online and on the app store to help one figure out their ovulating cycle, it is not very difficult to pin the days of ovulation down.
+• Women with a regular period cycle usually ovulate around the same time every month.
+With calculators available online and on the App Store to help one figure out their ovulating cycle, it is not very difficult to pinpoint the days of ovulation.

-However, there are certain signs of ovulation that the body emits which one must be aware of.
+• However, there are certain signs of ovulation that the body emits that one must be aware of.
 Cervical mucus, for example, becomes wetter and clearer when one is about to ovulate.
-The base temperature of the body also undergoes a change i.e. it is about half a degree higher than usual.
+The base temperature of the body also changes, i.e., it is about half a degree higher than usual.

-Which is the most fertile period for a women?
+Which is the Most Fertile Period for a Woman?

 As per a regular and healthy menstrual cycle, most women are fertile 5 days before they ovulate and on the day of ovulation itself.
-Ovulation usually occurs 2 weeks prior to the onset of the next period.
+Ovulation usually occurs 2 weeks before the onset of the next period.
 Again, there are online calculators to help you understand your cycle.
-However, if you want to know exact windows of fertility and receive medical advice, at Apollo Fertility, we encourage to meet your Ob/Gyn.
+However, if you want to know the exact windows of fertility and receive medical advice, at Apollo Fertility, we encourage you to meet an obstetrician and a gynaecologist, who are experts in Female Diagnostics and infertility treatment.

 This brings us to some important things about ovulation that one must know:

-• Menstrual cycle has phases – follicular phase from the first day of the last menstrual period and continues up to ovulation day and the luteal phase which is usually from day 12 to 16.
+• The menstrual cycle has phases – the follicular phase from the first day of the last menstrual period and continues up to ovulation day, and the luteal phase, which is usually from day 12 to 16.

-• Typically, a single egg is released but more than one can be released which would result into twins, triplets, etc. if and when fertilized.
+• Typically, a single egg is released, but more than one can be released, which would result in twins, triplets, etc., if and when fertilized.

-• Ovulation can occur despite the fact that a menstrual cycle has not occurred.
+• Ovulation can occur although a menstrual cycle has not occurred.

-• Every female is born with the eggs she will ever have and their quality and quantity declines as she ages
+• Every female is born with the eggs she will ever have, and their quality and quantity decline as she ages

-In case of any doubts about your reproductive health, we at Apollo Fertility encourage to be more sensitize about your ovulation cycle and talk to your Ob/Gyn.
+• In case of any doubts about your reproductive health, we at Apollo Fertility encourage you to be more sensitive about your ovulation cycle and talk to your obstetrician and a gynaecologist.

 Book an Appointment